StevenLiekens/NotifyMyAndroid.NET/README.md

 About
 ===================
-NotifyMyAndroid.NET is a portable class library, currently targetting the .NET Framework 4.5 and .NET for Windows Store apps.
+NotifyMyAndroid.NET is a portable class library, compatible with the .NET Framework 4.5 and .NET for Windows Store apps.

-It is essentially a thin wrapper around the new HTTP APIs in the System.Net.Http namespace.
-I'd recommend you'd check it out if you haven't already.
+NotifyMyAndroid.NET is essentially a thin wrapper around the new HTTP APIs in the [System.Net.Http](http://msdn.microsoft.com/en-us/library/system.net.http.aspx) namespace.
+Check it out if you haven't already.

 Usage
 ===================